BrendaMichelle/content-slideshow-events-lab/README.md

 ## Deliverable 5: Edit Content

-**When a user submits the form to edit the currently displayed content**, the content that is currently displayed on the page should be updated with the information from the user input in the `contentArray` and the update should also be reflected on the page.
+**When a user submits the form to edit the currently displayed content**, the updates should persist and the update should also be reflected on the page.

-The data won't persist (when you refresh the page, the content won't have the updates anymore) - we'll see how to fix this later on.
-For now, focus on getting the new content on the page when the form is submitted!

 #### Some things to keep in mind: